renerocksai/vib/README.md

 # vib - view in browser

 A minimalistic tool for [the aerc e-mail client](https://aerc-mail.org) that displays messages piped from aerc in your favourite browser.

+After contemplating writing a shell script for this purpose, I figured it would only take a little longer to write it in zig, allowing me to share shell-agnostic statically linked binaries.
+Just in case you're wondering 😊.

 # Contributing